-Dr. Robert Peach and Mr. Andrew Cooke are considered by the Board to be independent directors.
+Dr. Robert Peach is considered by the Board to be an independent director.

 The Board has adopted a series of safeguards to ensure that independent judgement is applied when considering the business of the Board:

 - (i) Directors are entitled to seek independent professional advice at the Company's expense.
 Prior written approval of the Chairman is required but this is not unreasonably withheld. - (ii) Directors having a conflict of interest with an item for discussion by the Board must absent themselves from a Board meeting where such item is being discussed before commencement of discussion on such topic. - (iii) The independent directors confer on a "needs" basis with the Chairman, if warranted and considered necessary by the independent directors.